Specific deductions: employee share schemes: approved schemes

 These are share award plans for all employees.
 Originally known as All Employee Share Ownership Plans (AESOPs), they were renamed SIPs in 2001.

-Companies can give up to £3000 worth of ‘free shares’ a year to each employee.
-Employees can buy up to £1500 worth of shares a year (‘partnership shares’) and companies can reward this commitment by giving up to two ‘matching shares’ for each share an employee buys.
+Companies can give up to £3600 worth of ‘free shares’ a year to each employee.
+Employees can buy up to £1800 worth of shares a year (‘partnership shares’) and companies can reward this commitment by giving up to two ‘matching shares’ for each share an employee buys.
 A fourth type of share called ‘dividend shares’ can be purchased using money from dividends received in respect of plan shares.
 A SIP must be operated through a specially constituted trust.
+Tax advantages include a specific statutory deduction for setting up costs.
+For guidance on the detailed requirement of the scheme, see etassum20000

 Enterprise Management Incentives (EMI)